 - Managed.
 Microsoft Azure handles hardware maintenance, updates, and critical issues for you.

 - Accessible.
 Data in Azure Storage is accessible from anywhere in the world over HTTP or HTTPS.
-Microsoft provides SDKs for Azure Storage in a variety of languages -- .NET, Java, Node.js, Python, PHP, Ruby, Go, and others -- as well as a mature REST API.
+Microsoft provides client libraries for Azure Storage in a variety of languages, including .NET, Java, Node.js, Python, PHP, Ruby, Go, and others, as well as a mature REST API.
 Azure Storage supports scripting in Azure PowerShell or Azure CLI.
 And the Azure portal and Azure Storage Explorer offer easy visual solutions for working with your data.